Granny’s “Gulf” Gumbo

 Instructions

-The hardest part of a good gumbo is the roux.
-After that, it should be pretty easy.
-Using a 12 qt stock pot over medium-high heat, add flour and oil.
-Continuously stirring until the roux reaches a dark reddish brown color.
-You cannot stop stirring otherwise it will burn and you will have to start all over again.
-Have everything chopped and ready to go before starting so you do not risk a ruined roux.
+• In a 12 qt heavy bottomed stock pot over medium-high heat, add the flour and oil.
+Cook the roux, continuously stirring with a whisk, until it reaches a dark reddish brown color, about 12 minutes.
+You cannot stop stirring, otherwise the roux will burn and you will have to start over again.

 Notes